 - Statistics 50%

-Studying International Business and Community Practices
+Studying International Business

 Drawing Conclusions Through Numbers and Logic

-Teaching Italian Culture in the United States
+Teaching Italian Language and Culture in the United States

-Ilaria has proven her acumen in numerous sectors by researching economic and community initiatives in Italy, and sharing her conclusions with elite professional circles.
+Ilaria has proven her acumen in numerous sectors by researching community initiatives in Italy, and sharing her conclusions with professional circles.
 In 2008 she attended Circolo della Stampa in Milan to present an investigation about the enforcement of Basaglia Law 30 years after it was passed.
 The next year, she returned to the conference, this time to present a quantitative and qualitative analysis of the immigration process in Milan after the financial crisis of 2008.

 Ilaria has also continued to pen original works in publications, including RPD (Rapid Product Development).